Kotaimen/stonemason/docs/install.rst

 Optional Packages
 =================

-Optional packages are required when rendering maps.
+Most geospatial dependencies are optional, only required when component is actually used.

 GEOS/GDAL
 ~~~~~~~~~